 V: What were the qualities in yourself that you think landed you the One Direction gig?

 S: Yeah, it was somebody who had seen me in the studio one time.
-Saying ‘yes’ led me to all those things.
+Saying “yes” led me to all those things.
 Sometimes you do things that lead to nothing, but what have you lost really?
-You still performed that night, and I think any time the bass is in your hand is a good thing.
+You still performed that night, and I think any time the bass is in your hands is a time well spent.

-V: So since One Direction have stopped touring for now, what have you been up to recently?
+V: So since One Direction have stopped touring for now, what have you been up to?